Terence Cooper

 July 5, 1933 — September 16, 1997

-Born in Northern Island, he was well know in New Zealand for his work in Mortimer's Patch along other roles, as well as appearing in the 1967 film, Casino Royale, a James Bond satire based on Ian Fleming's first Bond novel of the same name.
+Born in Northern Island he appeared in the 1967 film, Casino Royale, a James Bond satire based on Ian Fleming's first Bond novel of the same name.
 He was also at one point a candidate for the role of Bond in the official movie series.

 Cooper ran a successful Curry restaurant in Auckland, New Zealand, Trouper Cooper's Curry House, writing Trouper Cooper's Curry Cookbook, and The Parnell Cookbook.